-Initial treatment is focused on controlling the signs.
+Initial treatment for cat diarrhoea is focused on controlling the signs.
 Your cat may be given medication for parasites, antidiarrhoeal medication, and in some cases antibiotics.
 In severe cases your cat may need fluids for dehydration (under the skin or a drip are most commonly used).

 How can I prevent my cat from getting diarrhoea?

-Keeping your cat on a consistent diet and minimizing his or her exposure to things likely to cause diarrhoea can decrease the risk of diarrhoea.
+Keeping your cat on a consistent diet and minimizing his or her exposure to things likely to cause diarrhoea is the best form of prevention.

 My cat has diarrhoea, should I stop them eating?